 Trail data

-- Season: The best seasons are from May to October (depending on the snowfall that year)
+- Season: Best season is from May to October (depending on the amount of snowfall that year)

-- Course time: Round trip time 5 to 7 hours (including breaks)
+- Course time: 5 to 7 hours round trip (including breaks)

 Hiking departure from the trailhead (trailhead)